 The last point I want to make is an important one.
 We know about all the businesses that have been kowtowing to the Chinese Government, many of them in a shameful way, apologising, excusing and saying that it is somehow all about restoring order, despite the terrible abuses taking place.
 I will not go through them all, but I want to raise one that has recently been discovered.
 It appears that Disney worked with the security services in Xinjiang region—the place where the Uyghurs have suffered the most appalling abuse.
 It is those very security services that have been responsible for the forced sterilisation of Uyghur women.
 It is those very security services that have been rounding up those who have not co-operated and sending them to re-education camps, which have turned into labour camps, because they are now giving what I would call slave labour to companies situated in China.

 That is appalling, and it is an illustration of what has been going on in China.
-I am astonished that, no matter all the news there is at the moment, the broadcast news have been pretty quiet on this issue.
+I am astonished that, regardless of all the news there is at the moment, the news broadcasts have been pretty quiet on this issue.
 It is high time that we made a fuss about it.
 We should be the leaders on this issue.
 This country has a responsibility to Hong Kong and has a right to speak out.
 It is shameful that those companies turn a blind eye and act as apologists for a regime that brooks no dissent, is intolerant and is now arresting people for the most minor new offences that have nothing to do with normal law.

 The situation is deteriorating fast.
 This Government need to pick up the pace, after having agreed to the extradition procedures being lifted.
-I urge the Government with all my heart to put China right up there as a priority, no matter all our domestic rows and arguments, which are important.
+I urge the Government with all my heart to put China right up there as a priority, regardless of all our domestic rows and arguments, which are important.
 The freedom of people faced with the imposition of dictatorial regimes should always be our No. 1 cry.
 We should speak out when others are not able to have the freedoms that we take for granted in this House.
 If we do not speak out for them, who will?

 Let me start by agreeing entirely with what was said by my right hon.
 Friend the Member for Chingford and Woodford Green (Sir Iain Duncan Smith); he has argued forcefully that we should not extradite to China and Hong Kong, giving powerful humanitarian and human rights reasons, and he is right on every count.